MeoMunDep/Dawn/README.md

 💡 Usage:

 > You need to `cd` to the file after extract it
-> To run the bot, use the following command: `cd dawn-main/dawn; node meomundep `
+> To run the bot, use the following command: `cd dawn; node meomundep `

 🎇Enjoy!